London-born Chinese British poet, writer and broadcaster Anna Chen

-Anna Chen is a, writer, performer, poet and blogger who writes and presents programmes for BBC Radio 4 as a freelance.
+Anna Chen is a writer, performer, poet and broadcaster, born and raised in Hackney, east London, to a Chinese father and an English mother.
+She has written and presented programmes for BBC Radio 4 as a freelance and presents her arts series, Madam Miaow’s Culture Lounge, at Resonance 104.4FM.
 Her blog, Madam Miaow Says, was shortlisted in the 2010 Orwell Prize for blogs, and longlisted in 2012.

-Anna was the first British Chinese comic to take a show to the Edinburgh Fringe Festival with Suzy Wrong — Human Cannon in 1994, and the first to appear on British television, in Stewart Lee and Richard Herring’s show, Fist of Fun (BBC2) in 1995.
-She is the author of I, Imelda 1998; Anna May Wong Must Die!; Taikonaut; and The Steampunk Opium Wars.
+She was the first British Chinese writer and performer to take a show to the Edinburgh Fringe Festival with Suzy Wrong — Human Cannon (1994), in which she memorably gunned down audiences with a pump-action sex doll firing ping-pong balls out of its business end, and was the first to appear on British television, in Stewart Lee and Richard Herring’s show, Fist of Fun (BBC2) in 1995.
+She is the author of I, Imelda 1998; Anna May Wong Must Die!; Taikonaut; and The Steampunk Opium Wars (2012).

 “Just imagine, the whole place being upset by one little Chinese girl in the scullery.”
 (Piccadilly, 1929)